Federal Commissioner of Taxation v Peabody

 The case was decided in favour of the taxpayer Mary Peabody, on the slightly technical grounds that there wasn't a reasonable expectation she would have received the income in question (from the family trust) in the year and under the interpretation asserted by the ATO.

-The significance of the case today, and the reason it's frequently cited, is principally its place in judicial interpretation of Part IVA.
-The ATO in particular didn't regard the case as a complete loss, they took remarks in the judgements as confirming their interpretation of that legislation.
+The significance of the case today, and the reason it is frequently cited, is principally its place in judicial interpretation of Part IVA.
+The ATO in particular did not regard the case as a complete loss; they took remarks in the judgements as confirming their interpretation of that legislation.

 Transaction

 The Peabody family and Ray Kleinschmidt owned a business producing fly ash, also known as pozzolan, used in concrete.
 It was a set of four companies, called the Pozzolanic Group.
 Kleinschmidt owned 38%, and the Peabody family owned 62%, through a family trust.
 The trustee was a company of which husband and wife Terence and Mary Peabody were directors, and the beneficiaries were Mary Peabody and their two sons.

-Terence Peabody had planned for some time to buy Kleinschmidt's share then float 50% of the total business on the Australian Stock Exchange.
+Terence Peabody had planned for some time to buy Kleinschmidt's share then float 50% of the total business on the Australian Securities Exchange (ASX).
 In late 1985 he and Kleinschmidt reached an agreement where Kleinschmidt would sell his shares for $8.6 million, an amount which was based on a business valuation and which was to remain confidential.
 Instead of Terence Peabody or the family trust buying out Kleinschmidt directly, the transaction was structured as follows.

 The Peabody trust bought a shelf company called Loftway and Kleinschmidt sold his shares to it for the agreed $8.6 million.
 The Peabodys (now 100% owners) then had the Pozzolanic group companies convert those shares to "Z class" and restrict their rights, rendering them worthless.
 The shares the Peabody trust owned were then all that remained, a 100% interest in the business (apart from a few owned by Terence Peabody in his own name).

-The money to pay Kleinschmidt was provided by Westpac Bank subscribing for $8.6 million worth of Loftway preference shares.
+The money to pay Kleinschmidt was provided by Westpac subscribing for $8.6 million worth of Loftway preference shares.
 The interest on them was obtained from the Pozzolanic companies paying dividends to Loftway, which in turn paid dividends to Westpac.
 The capital was repaid after the float when the Peabody trust lent $8.6 million from the float proceeds to Loftway in order for it to redeem Westpac's shares.
 That loan was subsequently forgiven by the trust.